aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 rm composer.lock
 ```

-remove laravel/installer entry from the composer.json file then run:
+Next remove the `laravel/installer` entry from the `composer.json` file then run:

 ```bash
 composer global update
 ```

+This should reinstall the installer.

+> If you have Laravel Valet installed, you may have to remove the `laravel/valet` entry from `composer.json` as well and then re-install it.

-If still having issues take note of all packages installed in composer.json then delete composer.json
+If you are still having issues, take note of all packages installed in `composer.json` and install them again after deleting `composer.json`.

-and then for all the previously installed packages run:
+To install all the previously installed packages after deleteing composer.json, run:

 ```bash
 composer global require vendor/package
 ```

-You can require multiple packages separated by a space character in single line or require them individually
+You can require all the packages in single line separated by a space character or require them all individually

 ## Using the Laravel installer

-Since the installer is installed globally we can run it from any directory
+Since the installer is installed globally we can run it from any directory.

 Display available project creation options: